jlapeyre/julia_project/README.md

    `sys_julia_project.so` (or `dll`, or `dylib`), to a name that includes the version of the julia exectuable that built it.
 The latter is the file name that will be searched for the next time you import `mymodule`.
+* The project is compiled by calling the method `JuliaProject.compile` either explicitly or during the installation.

 #### Arguments to JuliaProject